 Unless you are a custom ROM aficionado (LineageOS comes to mind), your Android device probably has a myriad of Google services.
 Starting with the Play Store and Google Maps and, of course, the Google app.
-The Google app is in the center of it, bringing Google Assistant and Google Feed functionality to Android devices.
+The Google app is at the center of it, bringing Google Assistant and Google Feed functionality to Android devices.
 But although it’s quite well-optimized most of the time, some updates, instead of bringing fixes, bring major issues.
 In today’s article, we’ll try and fix abnormal battery drains.
-Namely, for some users, the Google app is draining battery even if they don’t use it or its features actively.
+Namely, for some users, the Google app is draining their battery even if they don’t use it or its features actively.

 If that’s the case for you, too, check the steps we listed below.

 - Check permissions

 How do I stop the Google app battery drain on Android?

 The first thing to do is to check Google’s permissions.
 Some permissions are necessary for the app and its plethora of services to function.
 However, some can be disabled to reduce battery consumption substantially.
 Once you disable these permissions, some features might not work but you can always enable them when necessary.
 You’ll get a prompt to do so.

 Here’s what you need to do: